-Threshold Name and Description Type of Notification Default Value Free/Busy Performance Status Threshold for Open Mailbox action Warning 6000 VDX Monitoring raises a notification based on the time required to open a mailbox.
-Warning ms Free/Busy Performance Status Threshold Warning 4000 ms VDX Monitoring raises a notification based on the time required to query the availability of the user.
-Free/Busy Critical Status Threshold Critical 6000 ms Free/Busy Critical Status Threshold for Open Mailbox action Critical 9000 VDX Monitoring raises a notification based on the time required to open a mailbox.
-Critical ms
+Threshold Name and Description Type of Alert Default Value Free/Busy Performance Status Threshold for Open Mailbox action Warning 6000 An alert is raised based on the time required to open a mailbox.
+Warning ms Free/Busy Performance Status Threshold 4000 An alert is raised based on the time required to query the availability of the user.
+Warning ms Free/Busy Critical Status Threshold Critical 6000 ms Free/Busy Critical Status Threshold for Open Mailbox action Critical 9000 An alert is raised based on the time required to open a mailbox.
+Citical ms